 Longer-term solutions need to move in the opposite direction.
 Rather than expanding Gideon’s ambitions and appetite to civil cases, we must shrink the universe of cases covered by Gideon to preserve its core.
 That would mean excluding nonjury misdemeanors and perhaps probationary sentences from its ambit, and thinking harder up front about which cases need to be charged and pursued as felonies.
 Civil procedure could learn from inquisitorial systems, in which judicial officers are more active in leading investigation and discovery and the parties’ lawyers need do less.
 There may also be ways to loosen the bar’s stranglehold so that paralegals, social workers, and others can automate delivery of legal services for routine cases, just as physician assistants and nurse practitioners are now providing care in routine medical cases.

 In short, Gideon can work in the real world only if lawyers drop their grandest ambitions for lawyerizing the whole world and instead step back to make lawyers less necessary in the first place.
 The goal should be to concentrate lawyers’ efforts on providing quality legal services in the highest-stakes cases where they are needed most.
 Quality and support matter more than quantity alone.

 Gideon v.
 Wainwright, Sixth Amendment, constitutional law, criminal procedure, right to counsel, cost of legal services, delivery of legal services, legal profession, legal aid, alternative dispute resolution, appointed counsel, sustainable court reform, pro se litigation, resource constraints, Turner v.
 Rogers

 Washington & Lee Law Review

 Bibas, Stephanos, "Shrinking Gideon and Expanding Alternatives to Lawyers" (2013).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 461.